derekrjones/angular-styleguide/README.md

   Note: The data service is called from consumers, such as a controller, hiding the implementation from the consumers, as shown below.

-  Note: If the controller initialization makes an async call wrap it in a method named `activate()`
+  > Use an `activate()` function to wrap all async calls in the controller initialization

   **(RECOMMENDED)**
   ```javascript